Since You Asked – My breast implants are painful and my surgeon won’t listen. What can I do?

 I am in constant pain under my rib cage after having breast implant surgery almost two years ago.
 Any pressure from a bra causes more pain, and my joint/muscle pain is worse than it’s ever been.
 I have been to my cosmetic surgeon twice and he just shrugs me off.
 I have decided to have the implants removed because I can’t live with the pain anymore.
 What advice can you give me on next steps and recourse?

 First and foremost, we want to make it clear – if you or someone you know is suffering from similar pain after breast implant surgery or the minimization of your concerns by a medical professional, your experience is valid.
-Unfortunately, the medical community has a long history of ignoring or minimizing breast implant complications, (sometimes called Breast Implant Illness), as exposed in several recent studies.
-The good news is, because thousands of women share these experiences, knowledge about Breast Implant Illness has gained a lot of traction recently, and self-advocacy is on the rise.
+Unfortunately, the medical community has a long history of ignoring or minimizing implant complications (sometimes called Breast Implant Illness (BII)), as exposed in several recent studies.
+The good news is, because thousands of women share these experiences, knowledge about BII has gained a lot of traction recently, and self-advocacy is on the rise.

 1. The Healing Breast Implant Society of North America

-The Healing Breast Implant Illness Society of North America is a nonprofit dedicated to globally educating women about the adverse health effects of saline and silicone breast implants.
+This is a nonprofit dedicated to globally educating women about the adverse health effects of saline and silicone implants.
 They do this by elevating high-quality medical articles, case reports, and personal stories.
-Their online support group made up of 156K members may be of particular interest to people navigating breast implant complications.
+Their online support group, made up of 156K members, may be of particular interest to people navigating breast implant complications.

 2. The American Society of Plastic Surgeons

 One thing that jumped out to us as totally unacceptable in Lucy’s email was the callous disregard of her current plastic surgeon for her pain.
-Bottom line, when your doctor treats you like this, it’s time to seek out a second opinion.
+The bottom line is that when your doctor treats you like this, it’s time to seek out a second opinion.
 The American Society of Plastic Surgeons is a great place to search for a highly trained, board-certified plastic surgeon who will take your concerns seriously.
-The link above leads right to their search function and an issue briefing on breast implant removal.
-Here, too, is a link on the same site to some useful questions to ask a new plastic surgeon during a consultation about breast implant removal.
+The link above leads right to their search function and an issue briefing on implant removal.
+Here, too, is a link on the same site to some valuable questions to ask a new plastic surgeon about breast implant removal during a consultation.

 3. The Alliance for Breast Implant Education (ABIE)

-The Alliance for Breast Implant Education is a California-based nonprofit that does some great education and mitigation work around Breast Implant Illness.
-ABIE can help connect people who want their breast implants removed with personal mentors to help navigate the explant process.
+This is a nonprofit that provides excellent education and mitigation work around BII.
+ABIE can help connect people who want their implants removed with personal mentors to help navigate the explant process.
 They also host community forums and keep tabs on the most up-to-date research on this issue.

 4. The National Breast Implant Registry

 We hope you found this information helpful.
-If so, please consider joining the NWHN family by becoming a member here.
 Have a question of your own?
-Email us at alerts@nwhn.org
+Email us at [email protected]